+Financial statements in which the equity method is applied and

+Separate financial statements

-Financial statements in which the equity method is applied and o app Separate financ cial statements Increase (decrease) in Increase (decrease) in employee benefit employee benefit Assumption obligations as at Assumption obligations as at increase 31 December 2018 decrease 31 December 2018 % per annum Baht % per annum Baht Discount rate 1.0 (592,373) 1.0 697,563 Salary increasing rate 1.0 837,411 1.0 (732,019) Staff turnover rate 10.0(1) (499,082) 10.0(1) 577,397 Financial statements in which the equity method is applied and Separate financial statements Increase (decrease) in Increase (decrease) in employee benefit employee benefit Assumption obligations as at Assumption obligations as at increase 31 December 2017 decrease 31 December 2017 % per annum Baht % per annum Baht Discount rate 1.0 (402,968) 1.0 472,449 Salary increasing rate 1.0 592,528 1.0 (522,878) Staff turnover rate 10.0(1) (375,745) 10.0(1) 443,900
+Increase (decrease) in Increase (decrease) in employee benefit employee benefit Assumption obligations as at Assumption obligations as at increase 31 December 2018 decrease 31 December 2018 % per annum Baht % per annum Baht Discount rate 1.0 (592,373) 1.0 697,563 Salary increasing rate 1.0 837,411 1.0 (732,019) Staff turnover rate 10.0 (1) (499,082) 10.0 (1) 577,397

-(1) 10% of actual staff turnover rate.
+(1) 10% of assumed staff turnover rates.

-On 13 December 2018, The National Legislative Assembly passed a resolution approving the draft of a new Labour Protection Act, which is in the process being published in the Royal Gazette.
-The new Labour Protection Act stipulates additional legal severance pay rates for employees who have worked for an uninterrupted period of twenty years or more.
-Such employees are entitled to receive compensation at a rate of not less than that of the last 400 days.
-This change is considered a post-employment benefits plan amendment and the Company has additional liabilities for long-term employee benefits of Baht 1.4 million.
-The Company will reflect the effect of the change by recognising past services costs as expenses in the income statement of the period in which the law is effective.
+On 5 April 2019, the Labor Protection Act (No. 7) B.E.
+2562 was announced in the Royal Gazette, which stipulates additional legal severance pay rates for employees who have worked for an uninterrupted period of twenty years or more, with such employees entitled to receive not less than 400 days' compensation at the latest wage rate.
+The law is effective from 5 May 2019.
+This change is considered a post-employment benefits plan amendment, resulting in the Company having addition employee benefit obligations of Baht 2 million.
+The Company already reflected the effect of such change by recognising past service costs as expenses in the statement of income.